20kdc/gabien-common/README.md

  or repeat some of the steps for every application being edited.

 (This is as simple a system as I could work out.)

+## Notes on Code Style

+The code style isn't really documented as such, but it's basically the IDEA default with one change.

+Which is that `new int[]{` or such is wrong, and should be `new int[] {`.

+Pedantic, I know.

+Otherwise, 4-spaces indentation, and do NOT use any "rearrange definitions" feature.

+Sometimes there's a method to the definition order.
+(Sometimes there isn't, but still.)